im-web-experience/.github/CONTRIBUTING.md

 - If a [production change](https://kb.extendhealth.com/x/5AZmEQ), a [technical attestation](https://kb.extendhealth.com/x/2gZmEQ) is performed by a _technical attestor_

 ### Audit Evidence
-Building on the WE Product Family's [Definition of Confidence](https://kb.extendhealth.com/x/jcFaCg), this project's pull requests act as _[technical attestations](https://kb.extendhealth.com/x/2gZmEQ)_.
+Building on the WE Product Family's [Definition of Confidence](https://kb.extendhealth.com/x/jcFaCg), this project's pull requests act as the _[technical attestation](https://kb.extendhealth.com/x/2gZmEQ)_.

-_If the change is expected to be r[eleased or impact production](https://kb.extendhealth.com/x/5AZmEQ):_
+_If the change is expected to be [released or impact production](https://kb.extendhealth.com/x/5AZmEQ):_
 1. PR must be approved by atleast one [technical attestor](https://kb.extendhealth.com/x/2gZmEQ) certifing that the changes satsify our [Definition of Confidence (DoC)](https://kb.extendhealth.com/x/jcFaCg)
 1. Each commit must reference a JIRA Story
 1. At least one automated tests is ran in CI